The Electrical Safety Standards in the Private Rented Sector (ENGLAND) Regulations 2020

 Cautions / interviews under caution – if we issue a simple caution but this is ignored by the alleged offender, we will review the case and decide if other action is required.

 Prosecution – before starting any prosecution proceedings, we must be satisfied that there is a realistic prospect of conviction and that it is in the public interest to prosecute.

 Civil Penalty Notices - the Council can serve a Civil Penalty Notice as an alternative to a prosecution with fines of up to £30,000.

 Rent Repayment Orders - in unlicensed HMO's for example, tenants can apply to the Courts for a Rent Repayment Order.
 Up to a years rent can be claimed if the Council has taken a prosecution case.

 Banning Orders - preventing a person from renting out premises can be applied for by the Council in specified cases.

 Where appropriate, we will seek to resolve problems through informal action, wherever possible.

 Each case is considered on its merits and against the principles set out in our Private Sector Housing Enforcement Policy.

 How we can help

-If you are a landlord or tenant in Elmbridge and want further information or advice on property standards and the assistance that we can offer, please contact us.
+If you are a private sector landlord, or tenant, in Elmbridge and want further information or advice on property standards and our service, please contact email@example.com.